decuant/wxLua535Win10/README.md

 CMake 3.17.0

-## wxWidgets and Lua installation

-Only the steps for installation on Windows will be listed. although it shall run on Linux and MacOs too.
+## Installation

-3. Copy files to a directory of choice (something like. c:\wxLua535\bin).
+1. Copy files to a directory of choice (something like c:\wxLua535\bin).
-4. Open the Windows' control panel and the Advanced System Settings.
+2. Open the Windows' control panel and the Advanced System Settings.
-5. Open the Environment Variables editor.
+3. Open the Environment Variables editor.
-6. Create an entry for the User with the following line:
+4. Create an entry for the User with the following line:
 	``LUA_CPATH=c:\wxLua535\bin\?.dll``
-7. Add c:\wxLua535\bin to the System's PATH variable:
+5. Add c:\wxLua535\bin to the User's PATH variable:

 ![Windows Environment](/doc/Environment.png)